pavanivdba/NATO-Phonetic-Alphabet/README.md

 This Application instead of us thinking what word to use , the word given is converted into NATO - Phonetics WORDS as list.
 And makes our job easy.

+We read the CSV file which is populated with all the NATO Phonetics and process the data as per our use.

+I have attached the CSV file as well along with the code .